Sitting Ducks (TV series): PlayStation/Game Boy Advance

 Developed in-house at Light & Shadow Production with The Code Monkeys assisting the PlayStation version, the PlayStation and Game Boy Advance versions are top-view adventure games where the player can control Bill, Aldo and Fred.
 It also features a different storyline than the PS2/Windows version.
+The Game Boy Advance version of the game was generally panned; according to the review aggregator Metacritic, the game received an average score of 34 out of 100, indicating "generally unfavourable reviews.
+The PlayStation version of the game did not receive enough reviews to earn a critic consensus.